“Dogs are not our whole life, but they make our lives whole” – Roger Caras

 - Assisting those with balance and stability issues

 - Reminding a person with mental illness to take prescribed medications

 - Interrupting impulsive or destructive behavior of those with neurological disabilities or other psychiatric issues

 - Helping veterans with Post Traumatic Stress Syndrome by turning on lights, creating a buffer in public, and interrupting anxiety attacks or nightmares.

 Companion dogs, on the other hand, may not be specially trained to perform any specific task.
 While their designation must be supported by a qualified physician, psychiatrist, or other mental health profession, they are NOT considered service dogs under the ADA and do not have access into public places.
 The principal service that these animals perform is emotional support to those suffering from anxiety disorders and to provide basic companionship.
 The Fair Housing Act does permit them to live in non-pet housing.

 Service dogs are trained to behave impeccably in public.
 Companion dogs may or may not be as well-behaved in a crowd, and can be virtually indistinguishable from pets.

-We recognize the positive impact service dogs in particular have on people’s lives.
-Jack Kagan personally witnessed dogs improving the lives of many veterans he served with during WWII.
-We support organizations that provide the very specialized training needed to produce quality service dogs for people in need, including Canine Companions For Independence and Assistance Dogs Of The West.
+Whether they are service or companion dogs, our Foundation recognizes the positive impact these animals have on people’s lives.
+Jack Kagan personally witnessed dogs improving the lives of many he served with during WWII.
+We support organizations that train and provide service animals to people in need, including Canine Companions For Independence, and Assistance Dogs Of The West.